letoram/durden/visual.md

 display, per workspace or for a single window.
 Arbitrary menu paths for both the global and the target menu namespace can be added, and also forward color scheme information to clients that support that feature.
-The idea is to provide more comprehensive presets to mimic other desktop environments and dynamically switch.
-See the default.lua profile for an example, which is also activated by the autorun.lua startup script.
+The idea is to provide more comprehensive presets to mimic other desktop environments and let you dynamically switch between different schemes.
+See the default.lua profile for an example.
+This profile is also activated by the included autorun.lua startup script.

 This is an advanced feature that may terminate or render the current session useless if you are not careful.
 There is no filtering of which menu paths that